Best Putters For High Handicappers 2026: Tested And Reviewed

 Mallet style putter

-Mallet putters are the ones with more substance to them.
+Mallet putters tend to be more forgiving and are the ones with more substance to them.
 Everything from Brian Harmon’s spaceship of a putter to the more subtle Taylormade Spyder to some of the pronged options are all considered to be mallets.

 A mallet putter typically provides 2 main benefits: